sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 ## Initialize Callbacks and Set Callback Attributes in ElasticDL

 ### Use a Container for Callbacks Defined in the Model
 We may define several callbacks for the model in a job.
-Tensorflow creates a container `CallbackList` to wrap the callbacks to conveniently call the methods in callbacks.
+TensorFlow creates a container `CallbackList` to wrap the callbacks to conveniently call the methods in callbacks.
 For example:
 ```python
 class CallbackList():
     def on_batch_end(self, batch, logs=None):